wildmonkeydan/SnowballMoon/README.md

 # Gameplay
 2-4 players run around the surface of a snow covered moon, trying to throw snowballs at each other and getting a point when they do.
 The player with the most points after the time limit wins.
 Tap the attack button to throw a snowball normally or hold it down to adjust the angle to throw.
+Controllers or keyboard can be used, with keyboard using either the arrow keys, WASD, IJKL, or the numpad

 # Building
 Double click the .sln file that was generated in the folder.
 From here you can use the project as normal.